Øster Farimagsgade 5, Postboks 2099, 1014 København K, CSS - Bygning 16, Opgang i, Building: 16.2.67

 2011-2012 Harvard Democracy Fellow, Ash Center for Democratic Governance and Innovation

-In my monograph Political Translation—How Social Movement Democracies Survive (Cambridge University Press, 2018) I investigate the intellectual contribution and grassroots democratic leadership style of migrants, and feminists and LGBTI persons of color in US social movements, at the local level of democracy, and in transnational social movements in Europe.
-I try to understand how and under what conditions increased linguistic and cultural diversity fosters democratic innovation in the areas of intersectional coalitions with migrants, refugees, and minority groups, and political participation in solidarity cities in Europe and the United States.
+In my monograph Political Translation—How Social Movement Democracies Survive (Cambridge University Press, 2018) I try to understand how and under what conditions increased linguistic and cultural diversity fosters democratic innovation in the areas of social movements and intersectional coalitions including migrants, refugees, and citizens with different backgrounds, and political participation in Europe and the United States.

 Primary fields of research